I get commissions for purchases made through links in this post. As an Amazon Associate I earn from qualifying purchases.

 Jungle Vallisneria is a pretty hardy plant and can do well without any fertilizers.

-You should add this fertilizer after weekly water change.
+You should add this fertilizer after the weekly water change.

 Check the latest price of this plant at Amazon here